 National healthcare safety, security, and risk management expert, John M. White, CPP, CHPA, can show you how.
 He has spent the last 40 years helping healthcare professionals protect themselves, their patients and their coworkers.

-On Tuesday, May 4th at 1pm ET, John is presenting a 60-minute online training specifically targeted to what your practice’s front desk staff can do to mitigate an active shooter or armed intruder situation.
+John is presenting a 60-minute online training specifically targeted to what your practice’s front desk staff can do to mitigate an active shooter or armed intruder situation.

-Here are just a few of the proven, step-by-step active shooter preparedness and armed intruder protection strategies your front desk staff will know how to utilize by attending this upcoming 60-minute online training:
+Here are just a few of the proven, step-by-step active shooter preparedness and armed intruder protection strategies your front desk staff will know how to utilize by attending this 60-minute online training:

 - Scope out an exit plan from your reception area and how to reach it if shots are fired